Rational points on hyperelliptic Atkin-Lehner quotients of modular curves and their coverings: Introduction

-in addition to the $7$ levels in~\cref{hyperelliptic star quotients}.
-For the square-free levels we also compute the $j$-invariants of the $\Q$-curves associated to non-cuspidal rational points on $X_0(N)^*$.
-We find that there are exceptional rational points on all but three of these curves, arising as the image under the hyperelliptic involution of a cusp or a CM point.
-The methods of \cite{BGX21}, quadratic and bielliptic quadratic Chabauty, and forthcoming work of Arul and M{\"u}ller~\cite{ArulMueller} together treat all of the $18$ non-squarefree levels as explained in Section~\ref{section_genus2}.
-Thus, this completes the determination of rational points on all hyperelliptic curves $X_0(N)^*$:
+for which $X_0(N)^*$ is hyperelliptic of genus $g \geq 3$.
+For the square-free levels we also compute the $j$-invariants of the $\Q$-curves associated to non-cuspidal rational points.
+The methods of \cite{BGX21}, quadratic and bielliptic quadratic Chabauty, and recent work of Arul and M{\"u}ller~\cite{ArulMueller} together determine $X_0(N)^*(\Q)$ for all of the $18$ non-squarefree levels $N$ as explained in Section~\ref{subsection_nonsqfreelevels}.
+Thus, this completes the determination of rational points on all hyperelliptic curves $X_0(N)^*$.
+Together with the results in~\cite{BGX21,BBBLMTV21,BDMTV21,ArulMueller,AABCCKW,BianchiPadurariu}, we have the following theorem.

-\begin{theorem}[summary of our main results] Let $N$ be such that $X_0(N)^*$ is hyperelliptic.
-Then $X_0(N)^*(\Q)$ consists only of the ``known points of `small' height''.
+\begin{namedtheorem}[Main] Let $N$ be such that $X_0(N)^*$ is hyperelliptic.
+Then the set $X_0(N)^*(\Q)$ consists only of points of `small' height.